leonjohan3/application-configuration-store-cicd/README.md

 - do load/perf test with many apps+envs [done]
 - remove old configuration profiles (more than 10 versions) [done]
 - test with max len app and conf names [done]
+- write go app to get latest version of the config (use static linking) [done]
+- modify acs-codepipeline to accept parameters

 # Add below rules to docs
 - the root folder may contain folders and files (e.g. a README.md file, or .git folder)